Timea's Kitchen

 It can be made simple, without sausages, only with vegetables such as carrots, onion, and parsley, resulting in a light summer soup.
 Or there is the option of smoked sausages or smoked ribs.

-Today I present my favourite recipe for potato soup, with smoked sausages and tarragon.
+Today I present my favourite recipe for potato soup, with smoked sausage and tarragon.
 This recipe is our favourite after pork meatballs vegetable soup.

 Let's start with the ingredients